InnovAIte-Deakin/AI-Prototyping-Lab---MedTech-Stream/README.md

 - OCR: Scanned PDFs and images (PNG/JPEG) are supported via Tesseract OCR when available.
 Docker and CI include Tesseract.
 OCR accuracy depends on image quality.
 - Network restrictions: if the backend cannot reach the LLM, it falls back to a safe, deterministic JSON interpretation.
 - Stateless: no DB; all parsing is ephemeral; do not upload PHI to shared environments.

+## Observability

+- Request ID: every response includes `X-Request-ID` (propagates incoming value or generates one).
+The same ID is logged alongside method, path, status, and duration for easier correlation across services and clients.

+## Testing

+- Backend: fast, deterministic unit tests for parser and interpretation, plus an OCR smoke test that runs when Tesseract is available.
+- Frontend: basic unit tests and an integration test that exercises the parse → interpret flow with mocked fetch.

+## License

+This repository is licensed under the MIT License (see `LICENSE`).

 ## Notes